Ircama/freetz-ble/ble-adv-telink/README.md

 To enter an AT command, use the second tab.
 Select the port and bitrate, press the second button to connect the device, verify that the checkbox is selected.

-Burning via Python program (in this example the Ai-Thinker device is connected via USB to the virtual COM8 serial port of a PC):
+Burning via Python program with Windows (in this example the Ai-Thinker device is connected via USB to the virtual COM8 serial port of a PC):

 ```
 python3 make\Telink_Tools.py --port com8 burn src\out\ble-adv-telink.bin